aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-image-specify-image-save-options/_index.md

 ### 1. Where can I find the Aspose.HTML for Java documentation?

-You can access the official documentation [here](https://reference.aspose.com/html/java/).
+You can access the documentation [here](https://reference.aspose.com/html/java/).
 It provides comprehensive information and examples to help you get started.

 ### 2. Is there a free trial version of Aspose.HTML for Java available?